sgago/algomon/readme.md

 Also note that downtime among serial systems is typically additive.
 Say we've get two services named A and B where A depends on B. If they both have 5 nines of uptime, then they could both be down for 1s per day but there's no guarantee these times overlap.
 So, the worst case is going to be 2 services * 1s of downtime = 2s of downtime.

 The more nines, the more expensive it is.
 For example, in terms of load balancers (LB), you may need to consider LBs+1, LBs+2, or 2*LBs to get your desire uptime.
+Now, this formula isn't perfect, but the availability is roughly `1 - ((1 - server_nines_as_decimal)^server_Count)`.
+So, two servers with 99% availability becomes `1-(0.01*0.01)=0.9999`.
+Now, again, this doesn't account for chained failures among many replicas.

 ## Sorting
 We need to memorize a basic sorting algorithm, like insertion sort: